2024-25 Edition

 Course work for the program ordinarily takes two to three years to complete and involves a number of core courses, methodology courses, elective courses, and a directed research sequence.
 Before advancing, students are required to have successfully completed their first-year research poster project, second year research paper, and 12 courses as specified by the area requirements.
 Students should advance to candidacy in the fall quarter of their fourth year.
 The normative time for completion of the Ph.D. is five years, and the maximum time permitted is seven years.

 Students are admitted to the program once per year to begin each fall quarter.
 Applicants must have completed a bachelor’s degree with a grade point average of at least 3.0 and have prior course work or background related to the area for which they express interest.
 Applicants are required to submit a UCI application, transcripts, a statement of purpose, a personal statement, CV or resume, a writing sample, and three letters of reference.
-For the 2023 admissions cycle, general GRE scores are not required.
-Applicants who are not citizens of countries where English is the primary or dominant language as approved by the UCI Graduate Division are also required to submit scores from either the TOEFL examination or the Academic Modules of the International English Language Testing System (IELTS).
+General GRE scores are not required.

-Students take a minimum of 12 4-unit courses, including five required research methods courses, three foundations courses, and four area courses.
+Students must complete degree requirements for one of three areas below.
+All students take a minimum of 12 4-unit courses, including five required research methods courses, two other area courses, and five area courses.
+Area requirements for the area courses and other area courses are described below.

 Required Methods Courses